-- (a) The vice president of the Honor Council or his/her designate (hereafter referred to as "the vice president") shall serve as liaison to the accused student.
+- (e) The vice president of the Honor Council or his/her designate (hereafter referred to as "the vice president") shall serve as liaison to the accused student.
 The vice president shall document every attempt by phone and mail to contact the student to schedule a meeting to review the accused's rights and the Honor Council procedures.
 It is the student's prerogative whether to attend this meeting.
-At the meeting, the vice president will ensure the student has written notice of the charges, and copies of the Honor Code, the Honor Council Constitution, and the Hearing Procedures.
+At the meeting, the vice president will ensure the student has written notice of the charges and copies of the Honor Code, the Honor Council Constitution, and the Hearing Procedures.
 The vice president will describe the hearing procedures to the accused and answer questions.
 The vice president will also provide a copy of the investigator's summary report to the student and all written evidence or exhibits to be used in the case at least three days before the hearing.
-The vice president shall inform the student of the hearing date, time, and place.
-Training for the vice president shall be provided by the dean of student life. - (b) The vice president shall inform the student that he or she may bring one person from the SMU community and his or her parents.
+The vice president shall be provided by the dean of student life. - (b) The vice president shall inform the student that he or she may bring one person from the SMU community and his or her parents.
 Parents and/or community support person are for moral support only and may not participate in the hearing unless called upon as a witness.